okok-1/apps/README.md

-These are apps I vibe coded;)
+These are apps I vibe coded ;)
-OKOK
+OkOk